FAQ’s about Day Camp, QUEST, High Adventure

-- Are taught to recognize teachable moments as a priority and use them to challenge and encourage youth and point them towards a relationship with God.
+- Tilikum’s summer staff are taught to recognize teachable moments as a priority and use them to challenge and encourage youth and point them towards a relationship with God.

-- Have current certification in First Aid/CPR and Emergency Water Safety Lifeguards are certified by the American Red Cross.
+- Tilikum’s summer staff have current certification in First Aid/CPR and Emergency Water Safety.
+Lifeguards are certified by the American Red Cross.